wsaqaf/mecodify-docker/README.md

 So far, this repo has been demonstrated to work on Mac OSx but not on Windows.
 If you wish to provide feedback on how to adjust it to work on a Windows machine, please [contact us](mailto:admin@mecodify.org).

-### Usage
+### Requirements

+##### 1) Get your Twitter API 2.0 BEARER token

+To use Mecodify, you must have already generated a bearer token that can be used to access Twitter API 2.0 endpoints.
+This can either be for a free limited sandbox app or for an app that has received approval with a premium license, for example through the Academic track.
+See instructions [here]().

+The most important information you will need is the bearer token, which you should protect and keep private since it is like a password that should never be shared.

-##### 1) Install Docker
+##### 2) Install Docker

 If you haven't done so, ensure you have installed and started running Docker.
 You can find the official downloadable packages [here](https://www.docker.com/products/docker-desktop).

-##### 2) Download repo
+##### 3) Download the Mecodify Docker repo

 You can clone the repo or download the compressed files in [this repo](https://github.com/wsaqaf/mecodify-docker/archive/master.zip) and uncompress it on your device.
 Then you should use the command prompt (Terminal) to go inside the folder that is just created.

-##### 3) Create the docker images
+### Installation

-Assuming that you already have docker installed (get it from [here](https://docs.docker.com/engine/installation/) if you don't), in the directory where the Dockerfile file is located, run the following:
+Assuming that you already have docker installed (get it from [here](https://docs.docker.com/engine/installation/) if you haven't).

-        docker build -t wsaqaf/mecodify .
+Run Terminal and change to the directory where you downloaded and uncompressed the Mecodify docker files.
+It should contain a file named 'Dockerfile'.

+Once in the folder, run the following command:

+    bash ./go.sh

+Be ready to provide your BEARER token if you haven't done so in an earlier installation.

 The above command may take a few minutes or more (depending on your connection and processor speed) and should create two docker images, one for wsaqaf/mecodify and one for the Ubuntu base image (phusion/baseimage).
-The total could taking just over 900MB storage since they include a lot of files for ubuntu, apache, php, phpmyadmin, mysql along with mecodify.
+The total could taking just over 3GB storage since they include a lot of files for ubuntu, apache, php, phpmyadmin, mysql along with mecodify.

-##### 4) Add Twitter API Settings

-You will find the file configurations_empty.php in the mecodify folder.
-Rename it and fill in the website_url value and change any of the others if you need to.
-Additionally, you need to add values for the *twitter_api_settings* variable since it will not be possible for mecodify to extract tweets without doing so.
-You would then need to add the obtained information into *configurations.php*, namely the following four lines need to be filled.
-You don't need to create the app itself (don't move on to the next step of the tutorial):

-    $twitter_api_settings=array(
-            'bearer' => "",
-            'is_premium' => true
-        );

-For the *bearer* value, enter the bearer token code you have for the Twitter app (usually starting with 'AAAA').
-For the *is_premium* value, specify if the account is free (sandbox) or premium.
-Change to *false* if you don't have a premium account.

-Everything else in the configuration file can remain the same.

-##### 5) Create container (needed when docker is restared or configurations.php is modified)

-Run the following command from on the terminal window while in the folder where Dockerfile is located:

-    . ./go.sh

-The above command would run the container and have it accessible via port 80.
-If the port is being used by another server, it can be changed by modifying the relevant line in the go.sh file.

-##### 6) Start using mecodify

-Open [localhost](http://localhost) with your browser.
+##### Running Mecodify

+Once installation is complete, you will get a note saying that you can open the platform using the local address: [127.0.0.1](http://127.0.0.1) or [localhost](http://localhost) with your browser.
 In case you decided to use a port other than the default 80, don't forget to include it (e.g, if it is 8080, go to localhost:8080).
 From this point onwards, you can follow the instructions found in the original [GitHub repo of Mecodify](https://github.com/wsaqaf/mecodify/blob/master/manual.md) to create accounts and add cases.

+To learn how to navigate through Mecodify, you can check out [its documentation](https://github.com/wsaqaf/mecodify/blob/master/manual.md).

+If you wish to work on the raw data collected by Mecodify, you should also be able to access the phpMyAdmin database entry at [localhost/phpmyadmin](http://localhost/phpmyadmin) to navigate and drill into the different tables under the *Mecodify* database.
+The default credentials are username *root* and without a password.

+#####

 ##### Notes